Justin-Koida/EEG-Music-Prediction/models/baseline_model.md

 In addition to my first logistic regression, I created 2 other logistic regression where I experimented with the ground truth for the target variable.
 In one model I made the like class for the enjoyment_score >= 5, for another model I made the like class for enjoyment_score >= 7.

-Addionally, I created a linear SVM that used ground truth of liked for enjoyment_score >=6.
+Additionally, I created a linear SVM that used ground truth of liked for enjoyment_score >=6.
 Of all these models, the first logistic regression baseline seemed to perform the best.

 # Model Evaluation

 For evaluation I computed accuracy, precision, and recall for each fold.
 I computed the mean of each metric across all folds.
 My baseline logistic regression (with enjoyment_score >= 6 as liked and < 6 as not liked), I achieved a 62.5% accuracy for my best baseline logistic regression.
-Addionally, I computed precision and recall on the whole data itself (Pooled Across Participants) in addion to the per fold average of precision and recall.
+Additionally, I computed precision and recall on the whole data itself (Pooled Across Participants) in addition to the per fold average of precision and recall.
 This is because for some folds, one class is not defined.
 By computing precision and recall pooled across the whole dataset from each fold, I ignore the case where the class is missing.

 **Best Baseline Logistic Regression**